omarakamal/Ironbeers-Full-Stack-Lab/README.md

-1. in the root of this directory run the following command: npx ironlauncher ironbeer-backend.
+1. in the root of this directory run the following command: npx ironlauncher ironbeers-backend.
 2. pick the options for: JSON and no, thank you for authentication
 3. Check the package for json for the dependancies and run npm i